Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 started with _how_ an algorithm could even begin to make _ethically sound decisions:_  it first gets to learn how to _describe_ the concept of "ethical soundness."
-This entire enigma is devoted towards the concept of abstractly qualifying _anything_ in a queryable fashion for intelligent decision making - again, _ethics_ and _morals._  One cannot navigate ethically and morally unless it's psyche is foundationally built upon the concept of _defining_ whether one's actions are "ethical" or "moral" in nature.
+This entire enigma is devoted towards the concept of abstractly qualifying _anything_ in a queryable fashion for intelligent decision making - again, _ethics_ and _morals._  One cannot navigate ethically and morally unless their psyche is foundationally built upon the concept of _defining_ whether one's actions are "ethical" or "moral" in nature.
 This is what separates chaos from order, and what facilitated _**creation**_ through the natural process of _**evolution**_ =)